PaperMC/docs/CONTRIBUTING.md

 ## Introduction

 The PaperMC Docs repository contains the documentation for the PaperMC project, which is used to provide essential information, instructions, and guidelines to our users, developers, and contributors.
 Your contributions play a significant role in improving and maintaining the quality of our documentation.

 We use [Docusaurus](https://docusaurus.io/) to build and deploy the documentation website.
-Docusarus has [extensive documentation](https://docusaurus.io/docs/category/guides) detailing what is possible with it.
+Docusaurus has [extensive documentation](https://docusaurus.io/docs/category/guides) detailing what is possible with it.

 The bulk of Paper's documentation is written with Markdown, which is a simple markup language that is easy to learn.
 Take a look at some of the existing documentation to get a feel for how it is written.

 ### Adding a page

 To add a new page to the documentation, create a new Markdown file in the appropriate folder.
 For example, if you want to add a new page to the Paper Admin docs, create a new Markdown file in the `docs/paper/admin/` folder.
 The file name should be in lowercase and use hyphens to separate words.
 For example, `my-new-page.md`.

 The page should start with a slug and title.
 For example: